2014 Audley Guide Awards

 I should have mentioned that I have two left feet before agreeing to get involved.
 It gave everyone a good laugh and encouraged others to get up and join in.

-Clinging on to the back of a Harley Davison as we whizzed through the busy streets of Kuala Lumpur, I wondered why I had let myself be talked into this.
+Clinging on to the back of a Harley-Davidson as we whizzed through the busy streets of Kuala Lumpur, I wondered why I had let myself be talked into this.
 I closed my eyes, then opened them again very quickly.
 It was worse not being able to see and just feeling the heat of the exhaust against my leg.

 We were in theory arriving in style to Audley’s 4th annual guide award ceremony, but I felt as though I arrived hot, bothered and more than a little shaken.
 Thankfully there was a hair stylist on hand to make me look presentable before we had to meet everyone.